ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 to Domain Owners that request them.

-The steps for applying the DMARC mechanism to an email message can take place during the SMTP transaction, and should do if the Mail Receiver plans to honor [Domain Owner Assessment Policies](#domain-owner-policy) that are at the [Enforcement](#enforcement) state.
+The steps for applying the DMARC mechanism to an email message can take place during the SMTP transaction, and should do so if the Mail Receiver plans to honor [Domain Owner Assessment Policies](#domain-owner-policy) that are at the [Enforcement](#enforcement) state.